airtoxin/Atom-Sound/README.md

 # Sound package for Atom editor

-Play sound on keypress etc...
+Play sound on any events...

 ## Install